StaffPad application for the UWP framework

 StaffPad’s tested on a Surface Pro X, and exposed small, obvious errors that were easily fixed.

-The team used Azure DevOps for continuous integration and adding the Windows on Arm target was straightforward.
+The team used Azure DevOps for continuous integration.
+Adding the Windows on Arm target was straightforward.

 StaffPad was uploaded to the Windows Store, because it already integrates with UWP and StaffPad was already correctly set up for the store.

 Running StaffPad natively rather than on a win32 emulator improves performance.
-StaffPad is a processor heavy application: it offers rich graphics, audio, touch, machine learning and networking features.
+StaffPad is a processor-heavy application that offers rich graphics, audio, touch, machine learning, and networking features.
 On an emulator StaffPad was slow to start up, its memory usage was high, and the audio engine failed.
-Running natively it was fast, responsive and fully functional, and could deliver the full user experience.
+Running natively, StaffPad was fast, responsive and fully functional, and could deliver the full user experience.

 Overall, StaffPad running natively on Windows on Arm was faster and more responsive than other setups the team tested on.